Alpel99/skyrama/README.md

 * Option to enable/disable landing planes from buddies
 * Option to enable/disable to activate the tower to receive planes
 * Option to enable/disable check for quick service
+    * the bot will fall back to generic service if it detects qs to be unavailable

 #### Start planes
 * Option to enable/disable starting your planes
 * Choose the way how planes should be started:
     * To the first buddy: Always use the first buddy in the list
     * To a selected buddy: Preselect a buddy by its current position
-        * bot will screenshot him and try to find him again
+        * bot will save an image and try to find him again
-    * To a random buddy: Choose a random buddy from the list
+    * To a random buddy: Choose a random buddy of the first (up to 5) from the list
     * To a country: send planes to a country
-        * this needs to be preselected by sendind one plane there before starting the bot
+        * this needs to be preselected by sending one plane there before starting the bot
-    * _only the first five buddies can be used, scrolling in the buddy list is nor possible/will stop the bot from working_
+    * _only the first five buddies can be used, scrolling in the buddy list is not possible/will stop the bot from working_
 * A number input that has different uses depending on the starting options:
     * Selected buddy: Choose buddy by index
     * Random buddy: How many random buddies